ManueleDentello/OAuth2-server/README.md

 # OAuth2-server
-Example of an Oauth 2.0 server written in Nodejs.
-The server is based on Oauth2-server (https://www.npmjs.com/package/oauth2-server) and express-oauth-server
+This is an Oauth 2.0 server implementation written in Node.js as a PoC for the Security of Web Oriented Architectures course.
+The server is based on [Oauth2-server](https://www.npmjs.com/package/oauth2-server) and [express-oauth-server](https://www.npmjs.com/package/express-oauth-server).
+Authorization_code and refresh_token grants are supported.
-(https://www.npmjs.com/package/express-oauth-server) and supports authorization_code grant and refresh_token grant.

 <a id='install'></a>
 # Installation and Setup